-- Direct debit, or
+- Direct debit,

 2. International Sales

 Because multiple eBay Payment Entities provide Payment Services, you may receive Payment Services from more than one eBay Payment Entity, as follows:

 - If you receive Payment Services from an eBay Payment Entity, such entity is appointed to process transactions and manage the settlement of funds related to your sales.

 Each eBay Payment Entity is appointed to manage payments for sales on one or more sites, as set forth in the table below (“Responsible Payment Entity”).
 The site on which you list your item will determine the Responsible Payment Entity for a given

 Your “Payout Entity” is the eBay Payment Entity associated with the country in which you reside or are established as a business.
-You will receive all disbursements to your Linked Bank Account from this entity, regardless of where you list your items.
+Your Payout Entity is assigned to you as illustrated in the table below, unless you and we otherwise agree.
+You will

 If you sell an item listed on an eBay site whose Responsible Payment Entity differs from your Payout Entity, the Responsible Payment Entity will process the sale and transfer the corresponding funds to your Payout Entity, which will receive the funds on your behalf and in turn

 The following table illustrates these distinctions: